lekien-2803/DRT-tool/readme.md

     {
       label: "Kit/Composite",
       value: "SKU is a Kit/Composite",
-      sub: ["Sku is a Child SKU", "Sku is a Composite SKU"] },
+      sub: ["SKU is Kit or Composite: Sku A is a Component SKU", "SKU is Kit or Composite: Sku A is a Composite SKU"] },
     {
       label: "Customize Option",